ECE 120: Children’s Social Development

 No

-Students will gain knowledge in a study of positive guidance and discipline techniques that can be used to encourage children to develop self-discipline and responsibility for their own actions.
-Students learn the importance of assessing, understanding, and enhancing the development of communication skills of young children to help guide and develop a child's self-image.
-Students will learn how to translate information presented into related skills and procedures that support children’s social development.
+This course provides students with comprehensive knowledge of positive guidance and discipline techniques designed to encourage children to develop self-discipline and responsibility for their own actions.
+Students will learn the critical importance of assessing, understanding, and enhancing the communication skills of young children, recognizing how these skills are foundational to both effective guidance and the healthy development of a child's self-image.
+Furthermore, students will gain practical skills in translating theoretical information into effective procedures and strategies that actively support and foster young children’s overall social development in various settings.

 Prerequisites